evanwill/workshop-template/README.md

 - Give a tiny splash of color on the header and footer borders by tweaking the `$border-color`
 - `$brand-color` colors links

+Using optional google analytics:

+- add your analytics id to `_config.yml` in `google_analytics:`
+- if `google_analytics:` is blank, the ga code will not added
+- analytics code will only be added when using "production" environment.
+This happens automatically on gh-pages.
+To build locally, use `JEKYLL_ENV=production jekyll build`

 > Repository does not include a Gemfile because it is a very simple project.
 > Originally built using Ruby 2.3+ and Jekyll 3.4+; most recently used Jekyll 3.7.0.